-- Commuting options: A 50-minute bus ride, 30-minute train ride or 30-minute car ride (depending on traffic) will get you to Barcelona city centre.
+- Commuting options: A 50-minute bus ride, 30-minute train ride, or 30-minute car ride (depending on traffic) will get you to Barcelona city center.

 - Cars and parking: Cars are common, particularly in the suburbs, and most homes have some parking available.

 - Recreation: There are limited cultural activities but plenty to do outdoors.
 Immerse yourself in Catalan culture and cuisine.